PetroFit/petrofit_papers/initial_paper/README.md

 ``conda env create -f environment.yml``

 This command should create a new environment called ``petrofit``.
-**Note** you will need to install PetroFit yourself to make sure you are using the correct version.
+**Note** you will need to install PetroFit yourself to make sure you are using the correct version (v0.3.0).
+For the comparisons we used galfit v3.0.5 for Ubuntu and statmorph v0.4.0.

 ## Sections
 | Section | Notebook |